 Videos predominantly are recording Chris talking as opposed to his actual computer screen.
-I always find this to be a bit of a red flag because we cannot see any proof behind the bold earning claims.
-As far as we can tell – there’s absolutely no way to tell if the screenshots he uses are his or have not been edited in some way.
+I always find this to be a bit of a concern because it makes it hard for us to authenticate any of his earning claims.

 Outside of YouTube there is relatively little to be found about Chris online.

-We know from his videos and YouTube about me that he was supposedly flewn to Berlin by Oberlo to have an interview about his success and to talk about some general strategies.
-But having watched the video there’s no indication that he was actually paid to attend and he could have quite easily just used this as an opportunity to promote himself and his new course.
+We know from his videos and YouTube about me that he was supposedly flown to Berlin by Oberlo to have an interview about his success and to talk about some general strategies.
+But having watched the video there’s no indication that he was actually paid to attend.

 Advanced Dropshipping Academy Review